 “We all need people who will give us feedback.
 That’s how we improve.” - Bill Gates

-I assisted and guided these coaching clients in achieving their goals and opening up worlds of opportunity.
-I helped them find their personal roadways to leadership success and helped fulfill their potential to create new opportunities.
+I assisted and guided these coaching clients in achieving their goals and opening up worlds of opportunity by helping them find their personal roadways to leadership success and to fulfilling their potentials and creating new opportunities.
 Research and empirical evidence show that it’s not always the most obvious qualities that make the best leaders.
 Sure, leaders should be open minded, goal directed, creative and communicative.
 But the best leaders, the ones who are respected and get the job done, have some special traits and work habits that extend beyond the obvious.
 That’s what my clients uncovered.

 Here, and the next several posts, I will share a few of these secrets.
 And, if you want to learn more, discover more tricks of the leadership trade and learn how to apply them to make yourself the very best leader you can be, all you and I need to do is spend an hour or two online together.
 My coaching methods, especially Neuro Emotional Coaching®, will help you to unlock these secrets and you will find your avenue to success.